vibhortayal/AWSSESDemo/README.md

 2. At the command line, type the following command to create a new template using the CreateTemplate API operation:
 `aws ses create-template --cli-input-json file://mytemplate.json`

-Note: use aws ses create-template --cli-input-json file://mytemplate.json` to update template in future
+Note: To update template in future - use `aws ses create-template --cli-input-json file://mytemplate.json`

 3. Test your template using CLI.
 Create an test email json file - save it as it "myemail.json"